MechanisM/Tofu/README.md

 API can be run on a wide variety of backend web servers with very little work on the app developer side.

-**Attention:** Tofu is experimental software, which means that it is not really suitable for production code (not that the project is intended to be used in production anyway).
+**Attention:** Tofu is highly experimental software, take it as a proof-of-concept.

 ## GETTING STARTED